ebreault/simple-demo/README.md

-# simple-demo
+# Simple Example Repository

-this is a simple repository for training
+this is just an example repository for training